Jennifer Lopez: Influences

+Lopez credits Madonna (left) and Janet Jackson (right) as major musical influences.

 Lopez credited Puerto Rican actress Rita Moreno's performance in the musical film West Side Story (1961) as the major influence on her career path and artistry.
 Moreno was the only performer Lopez was able to identify with, at a time when Latinos were rarely on television.
-She was also inspired by Barbara Streisand's career as a singer, director and actress.
+She was also inspired by Barbra Streisand's career as a singer, director and actress.
 Growing up, she was influenced by Latin music styles ranging from salsa to bachata, and artists including Celia Cruz and Tito Puente, though it was the hip hop song "Rapper's Delight" (1979) by The Sugarhill Gang that she said changed her life.

 Lopez has cited Madonna as her "first big musical influence", explaining "It was all about Madonna for me.
 She inspired me to want to sing, to dance, to work hard."
 Her other major influences include Tina Turner, James Brown, and Michael Jackson.
 Lopez has cited Janet Jackson as a major inspiration for her own dance and music videos, stating that she "probably started dancing" because of Jackson's music video for "The Pleasure Principle".
 She also looked to the careers of Cher, Bette Middler and Diana Ross, and has been inspired by younger artists such as Lady Gaga.